saravanamuthu1/sentiment_analysis/README.md

     A the end of the predict fucntion i will be left with two socre for a single tweet. each tweet will have probability of sentence to be positive and porbability of sentence to be nagative . i will find the maximum of two and will predict.

-   #Navie bayes standard approach
-   logprior = np.log(d_pos) - np.log(d_neg)
+   2.Navie bayes standard approach logprior = np.log(d_pos) - np.log(d_neg)
-   Both are almost the ssame the only way it differece, here at the end i will predict if my predicted score is greate than logprior value i will conclude it as psotive or else negative,
+   Both are almost the ssame the only differece is , here at the end i will predict if my predicted score is greate than logprior value i will conclude it as psotive or else negative,
    In the standard approach we used log probabilities to avoid underflow values.